International School of Beijing 北京顺义国际学校 Co-hosted with · 联合主办

 A small room.

-Selection is by application.
-We choose for taste and tenacity, not test scores.
-Particularly interested in students who have already tried to build something — and got stuck.
+By application — chosen for taste and tenacity, not test scores.
+Especially interested in students who have already tried to build something and got stuck.

-Open exclusively to International School of Beijing students entering Grades 7–12 in fall 2026.
-No prior coding required — only curiosity.
+Open to ISB and other international-school students entering Grades 7–12 in fall 2026.
+No prior coding required.

 § 07 — Selection